rhvrabec/evo-demos/Demos2014/TISensorTag/README.md

-# How to use the TI SensorTag with JavaScript
+# Developing apps for TI SensorTag made easy

 Mikael Kindborg, Evothings AB

-## Quickly develop apps for Internet of Things (IoT)
+## Quickly develop apps for the TI SensorTag

-Evothings Studio is a set of development tools that makes it fun to develop IoT-apps for mobile phones and tablets.
-In this article, we will take a look at a high-level library for the TI SensorTag, a BLE (Bluetooth Low Energy) device that features all sorts of sensors.
-With this library, it is easy to write mobile apps in JavaScript and HTML for the SensorTag.
+It can be quite a challenge to program mobile applications for the Internet of Things (IoT) using Bluetooth Low Energy (BLE).
+By using high-level JavaScript libraries, IoT app development can be made more fun and easy.
+In this tutorial, we will have a look at a high-level library for the TI SensorTag, a BLE device that features all sorts of sensors.
+With this library it is easy to write mobile apps in JavaScript and HTML for the SensorTag.

 ## The TI SensorTag